 It will be hard for you if you are unable to carry scaffolding materials.
 Having a small body built doesn’t necessary means you are not fit for the job.

 Jumping will affect your spin and joint.
 You can develop planters fasciitis.
 You should also be well-informed of the health and safety issues affecting construction sites.
 Considering it involves working outdoors, so you need to be ready to work whether it rain or shine.
 You should be comfortable working at height.

 - Work in adverse weather conditions

 - Working at height

 - Carry scaffolding materials

-What are the scaffolding responsibilities
+What does the scaffolding work involves